• Organ-chips from Emulate, Mimetas and CNBio

 A World-Leading Centre for Predictive in vitro Model Research, Training and Translation

 The Queen Mary, Centre for Predictive in vitro Models (CPM) provides a beacon of multidisciplinary research, training, and translation focusing on the development and use of predictive in vitro models.
-This incorporates a wide range of model systems including 2D and 3D cell culture models, organoids, microphysiological systems, organ-on-a-chip technology, New Approach Methodologies (NAMs), Non Animal Technologies (NATs) and other types of in vitro model.
+This incorporates a wide range of model systems including 2D and 3D cell culture models, organoids, microphysiological systems, organ-on-a-chip technology, Non Animal Methods (NAMs), and other types of in vitro model.

 Our vision is to facilitate the implementation of innovative in vitro models for highest quality discovery science and to accelerate delivery of safe and effective therapeutics for the benefit of wider society.